taylorlapeyre/oj/README.md

 OJ provides a low-level Clojure interface over SQL.
 With it, you can easily create methods that perform queries to do whatever you wish.

 OJ tries to do one thing well: transform a Clojure map into an SQL query.
-With a common foundation,
+With a common foundation, it's easy to create more complex libraries (for instance, something like ActiveRecord).

 ## Usage